objornstad/epimdr/README.md

 by Ottar N. Bjornstad (ISBN 978-3-319-97487-3) <https://www.springer.com/gp/book/9783319974866>

+CHECK OUT Simon Frosts http://epirecip.es/epicookbook/chapters/ob18/c5/r for an interactive port of the material!

 Errata -- I already found a mistake.

 allapps3.R -- source code for all shiny-apps in book (as well as some others)...
 Moved to https://github.com/objornstad/oshinys/source/oshinys/R